alleyinteractive/wp-bulk-task/README.md

 This package provides a library to make it easier to run bulk tasks against a WordPress database using WP-CLI in a performant way.
-It includes functionality to search through a WordPress database for posts that match provided search criteria and keeps a cursor of its location within the database in case it is interrupted and needs to start again.
+It includes functionality to search through a WordPress database for posts using WP_Query-style arguments and keeps a cursor of its location within the database in case it is interrupted and needs to start again.

 ## Releases